Bill Montgomery

 Professor Emeritus of History, Austin Community College

-If you're enrolled in my Hist 1301 DIL course Synonym 45738 Section 018 or in my Hist 1302 DIL course Synonym 48760 Section 076 for the Spring 2012 semester, I hope you find them both fun and a valuable learning experience.
 Computer technology, especially the Internet, has greatly changed the way we study history.
-In my Distance Learning courses, we won't meet face to face in a traditional college classroom, but we'll interact using virtual reality.
+In my Distance Learning courses, we won't meet face to face in a traditional college classroom.
+It is a purely online course.
+However, we'll have planty of opportunity to interact using virtual reality.
 This is not like those correspondence courses back in the old days, where the professor stuck a book in a student's hands and sent exams through the mail.
-You'll have study sessions with me and your classmates on the Web.
-You'll be able to watch streaming videos (in Hist 1301 anyway) and lecture presentations.
+You'll have live study sessions with me and your classmates on the Web.
+You'll be able to watch streaming videos and lecture presentations.
 You may even do a little historical sleuthing.
 The amount of historical documents, including letters, diaries, newspaper stories, video clips, books, and articles available to you with just one or two mouse or touch-pad clicks is absolutely phenomenal.
 I believe you'll learn a lot and do so in exciting new ways.
 If you're new to online courses, don't worry.
 You're not alone, and you'll receive lots of support.
 Just because it's "Distance Learning" doesn't mean that you're stranded out there all by yourself.

 My office location: Rio Grande Campus, Room Attache 103